JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/implicit_grant.md

 <img alt="protocol handlers" src={useBaseUrl('img/auth_protocol_handlers.png')} />

-The process is very similar, you generate a uri and open it for the user
+The process is very similar, you generate a uri and open it for the user:

 ```csharp
 // Make sure "spotifyapi.web.oauth://token" is in your applications redirect URIs!